 The reader understands the basic concepts of the regulation of the acid-base status of the body.

-- Describes the interrelationships of the pH, theof the blood, and the plasma bicarbonate concentration, and states the Henderson-Hasselbalch equation.
+Describes the interrelationships of the pH, the PCO2 of the blood, and the plasma bicarbonate concentration, and states the Henderson-Hasselbalch equation.

-- States the normal ranges of arterial pH,, and bicarbonate concentration, and defines alkalosis and acidosis.
+States the normal ranges of arterial pH, PCO2, and bicarbonate concentration, and defines acidemia and alkalemia, and acidosis and alkalosis.

 The maintenance of a relatively constant internal environment is one of the major physiologic functions of the organ systems of the body.
 Body temperature, fluid volume and osmolarity, and electrolytes—including acids and bases—are normally carefully regulated.
 A thorough knowledge of the mechanisms that control these variables is essential to clinical practice.

 The respiratory system is intimately involved in the maintenance of the balance of acids and bases in the body.
 This chapter will introduce the major concepts of acid-base balance, particularly with respect to the respiratory system; a more detailed study of this important subject is strongly encouraged.